-- 02.heat\itampi\ompss2\tasks.bin: A hybrid MPI+OmpSs-2 version leveraging TAMPI that performs both computation and communications using tasks with data dependencies.
+- 02.heat\itampi\ompss2\tasks.bin: A hybrid MPI+OmpSs-2 version leveraging TAMPI that performs both computation and communication using tasks and data dependencies.
 It instantiates a task to compute each of the blocks inside each rank and for each of the timesteps.
-It also creates a sending and receiving tasks to exchange the block halo rows for each of the boundary blocks.
+It also creates sending and receiving tasks to exchange the block halo rows for each of the boundary blocks.
 The execution of tasks follows a data-flow model because tasks declare the dependencies on the data they read/modify.
 Moreover, communication tasks call non-blocking MPI primitives and leverage the non-blocking mechanism of TAMPI (TAMPI\Iwait), so communications are fully non-blocking and asynchronous from the user point of view.
-Communication tasks issue non-blocking communications that are transparently managed and periodically checked by TAMPI.
+Communication tasks issue non-blocking operations that are transparently managed and periodically checked by TAMPI.
 These tasks do not explicitly wait for their communication, but they delay their completion (asynchronously) until their MPI communications finish. - 03.heat\tampirma\ompss2\tasks.bin: An implementation similar to 02.heat\itampi\ompss2\tasks.bin but using MPI RMA operations (MPI\Put) to exchange the block halo rows.
 This program leverages the MPI active target RMA communication using the MPI window fences to open/close RMA access epochs.
 It uses the TAMPI library and the new integration for the MPI\Win\ifence synchronization function.
-In this way, we use TAMPI\Iwait to bind the completion of a communication task to the finalization of a MPI\Win\ifence.
+We use TAMPI\Iwait to bind the completion of a communication task to the finalization of a MPI\Win\ifence.
 Therefore, the opening/closing of RMA access epochs is completely non-blocking and asynchronous from the user point of view.
-We assume the calls to MPI\Put are non-blocking.
-Finally, as an optimization, we register multiple MPI RMA windows for each rank to allow concurrent communications through the different RMA windows.
-Each RMA window holds a part of the halo row that may belong to multiple logical blocks.
-Each communication task exchanges the part of the halo row assigned to a single MPI window.
+As an optimization, we register multiple MPI RMA windows for each rank to allow concurrent communications through the different RMA windows.
+Each RMA window holds a part of the halo row, which may belong to multiple logical blocks.
+There is a communication task exchanging each part of the halo row through a different window.